-In 4G, or more specifically in the Evolved Packet System (EPS), PDN-Gateways (P-GWs) act as data offloading points of the Cellular Network.
+In 4G, or more specifically in the Evolved Packet System (EPS), PDN-Gateways (P-GWs) act as data offloading points of the cellular network.
 The Control and User Plane Separation (CUPS) feature provides more flexibility when it comes to data offloading and splits the P-GW functionality into a control plane entity (P-GW-C) and a user plane entity (P-GW-U).
-Once a PDN Connection from User Equipment (the UE being the communications module within the Vehicle System) to such a P-GW-U is established, it cannot be re-anchored to a different P-GW.
-Provided the PDN Connection persists, all traffic will be offloaded to the initial P-GW-U (see Figure 9).
+Once a PDN connection from user equipment (the UE being the communications module within the vehicle system) to such a P-GW-U is established, it cannot be re-anchored to a different P-GW.
+Provided the PDN connection persists, all traffic will be offloaded to the initial P-GW-U (see Figure 9).

 Figure 9.
-Vehicle moving with a persisting PDN Connection in EPS.
+Vehicle moving with a persisting PDN connection in EPS.

-For re-initiating the P-GW-U selection procedure, the PDN Connection must be reactivated or a new PDN Connection must be established.
-The latter is done during a re-attach procedure, which automatically happens when connectivity is re-established after it was lost, such as due to large radio coverage white spots.
-During the attach procedure, the MME will then select an appropriate P-GW-U for the PDN Connection, based on the operator's configuration, such as tracking area.
+For re-initiating the P-GW-U selection procedure, the PDN connection must be reactivated or a new PDN connection must be established.
+The latter is done during a re-attachment procedure, which automatically happens when connectivity is re-established after it was lost for some time, such as due to large radio coverage white spots.
+During the attachment procedure, the MME will then select an appropriate P-GW-U for the PDN connection, based on the operator's configuration, such as tracking area.

 Figure 10.
-Vehicle moving with a changing PDN Connections in EPS.
+Vehicle moving with changing PDN connections in EPS.

-When running into a large coverage white spot, the PDN Connection is terminated and a new PDN Connection is created when returning to coverage.
-This assures proper selection of an appropriate P-GW-U. If a Cellular Network has several white spots between areas that should be served by different P-GW-Us,1 movement between areas served by different P-GW-Us might not be an issue, as the P-GW-U is automatically reselected on a regular basis.
-However, with many P-GWs deployed and more continuous coverage, a PDN Connection reactivation must be triggered by the system.
-For this purpose, EPS provides an optional feature ("Selective IP Traffic Offload [SIPTO] above RAN") where the MME requests a PDN Connection deactivation with a subsequent reactivation to the UE (see Figure 11).
+When running into a large coverage white spot, the PDN connection is terminated and a new PDN connection is created when returning to coverage.
+This ensures proper selection of an appropriate P-GW-U. If a cellular network has several white spots between areas that should be served by different P-GW-Us,1 movement between areas served by different P-GW-Us might not be an issue, as the P-GW-U is automatically reselected on a regular basis, if the network is configured accordingly.
+However, with many P-GWs deployed and more continuous coverage, a PDN connection reactivation must be triggered by the system.
+For this purpose, EPS provides an optional feature ("Selective IP Traffic Offload [SIPTO] above RAN") where the MME requests a PDN connection deactivation with a subsequent reactivation to the UE (see Figure 11).